pope/personal/etc/vim/bundle/tmuxline.vim/README.md

     \   'c'    : [ 244, 236 ],
     \   'x'    : [ 244, 236 ],
     \   'y'    : [ 253, 239 ],
-    \   'z'    : [ 236, 103 ]
+    \   'z'    : [ 236, 103 ],
     \   'win'  : [ 103, 236 ],
     \   'cwin' : [ 236, 103 ],
     \   'bg'   : [ 244, 236 ],
     \ }
 " values represent: [ FG, BG, ATTR ]
 "   FG ang BG are color codes
-"   ATTR (optional) is a comme-delimited string of one or more of bold, dim, underscore, etc. For details refer to 'message-attr attributes' in tmux man page
+"   ATTR (optional) is a comma-delimited string of one or more of bold, dim, underscore, etc. For details refer to the STYLE section in the tmux man page
 ```

 ## Installation